Overview of research projects

 External head morphology differs quite dramatically between charr populations and in some cases between morphs in the same lake.
 Guðbjörg Ósk Jónsdóttir, in collaboration with Finnur Ingimarsson, Sarah E. Steele and Kenedy A. Williams has studied this.

 Geolocator technology has made it possible to track the spatial – temporal usage of individuals and morphs of lake habitat.
-Lieke Ponsioen explores this in her Ph.D. project, supervised by Kalina Kapralova and Ben Hennig
+Lieke Ponsioen explores this in her Ph.D. project, supervised by Kalina Kapralova and Benjamin Hennig

 Sympatric morphs are an interesting system to study the evolution of reproductive barriers.
 QHL studied the barriers between the smaller two morphs of Arctic charr in Lake Þingvallavatn.